 Docker and Deployment Troubleshooting

 Docker deployments introduce a unique category of OpenClaw errors that don't exist in bare-metal installations.
-The most insidious is the environment variable override problem documented in GitHub Issue #9028, which affected 12+ users before being identified.
-Understanding Docker-specific failure modes is critical because they can make correctly configured installations appear broken.
+The most common pattern is an environment variable override: a stale value in docker-compose.yml, .env, or the container runtime wins over the mounted config file.
+Understanding Docker-specific failure modes is critical because they can make correctly configured files appear broken.

 The OPENCLAW_GATEWAY_TOKEN Override Problem.
 When running OpenClaw in Docker, environment variables set in your docker-compose.yml or docker run command silently override values from the mounted configuration files.
 This means that even if your ~/.openclaw/openclaw.json contains the correct gateway token, a stale OPENCLAW_GATEWAY_TOKEN environment variable from a previous deployment will take precedence.
 The symptom is persistent "1008 token mismatch" errors that resist all normal troubleshooting because the configuration files look correct.